3. Character

 Single-scene characters

-In the case of a character who will only appear in a single scene but who has dialogue, use a generic name that describes them or tells us their occupation or function in the scene.
+In the case of a character who will only appear in a single scene but who has dialogue, use a generic name that describes them or tells us their occupation or function within the scene.

 e.g. TAXI DRIVER, WAITER/WAITRESS, LOST TOURIST